grp-bork/samestr_flow/README.md

-## Prerequisites & Requirements
+## Requirements

-The easiest way to handle samestr_flow's dependencies is via Singularity/Docker containers.
+The easiest way to handle `samestr_flow`'s dependencies is via Singularity/Docker containers.
 Alternatively, conda environments, software module systems or native installations can be used.

 ### Preprocessing